core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as client with the next hop towards the origin servers.

-## Reply-To Option ## {#sec-security-considerations-opt2}
+## Reply-From Option ## {#sec-security-considerations-opt2}

-The Reply-To Option is of class U for OSCORE {{RFC8613}}.
+The Reply-From Option is of class U for OSCORE {{RFC8613}}.
 Hence, also when Group OSCORE is used between the client and the servers {{I-D.ietf-core-oscore-groupcomm}}, the proxy that has forwarded the group request to the servers is able to include the option into a server response, before forwarding this response back to the (previous hop proxy closer to the) origin client.

-Since the security association between the client and the proxy provides message integrity, any further intermediaries between the two as well as any on-path active adversaries are not able to undetectably remove the Reply-To Option from a forwarded server response.
+Since the security association between the client and the proxy provides message integrity, any further intermediaries between the two as well as any on-path active adversaries are not able to undetectably remove the Reply-From Option from a forwarded server response.
 This ensures that the client can correctly distinguish the different responses and identify their corresponding origin server.

 When the proxy protects the response forwarded back to the client using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, message integrity is achieved in the leg between the client and the proxy.